 - Keep an eye on fluid loss

-Check your weight both before and after your workout.
+Check your weight both before and after your night or morning workout.
 Dehydration manifests as a 1-3% drop in body weight.
 Consume twenty to twenty-four ounces of water or a sports drink for every pound you shed.
 The aim is to make up for losses within two hours of the end of the action.

 - Be aware of the warning signs of dehydration while working out